 A Cannabis Advisory Group panel made cannabis news by featuring a conversation with leaders who say legalization via the NJ cannabis bills will likely happen next week.

 State Senator Teresa Ruiz (D-Essex), the sponsor of S. 2535, the decriminalization bill, and former NJ Senate Democratic Majority Counsel Fruqan Mouzon on the cannabis bills were on the panel.

 Making New Jersey Cannabis News

 “We’re this close,” Mouzon said legalization sponsor Senator Nick Scutari (D-Union) recounted last night on a virtual fundraiser.
 He explained Scutari said the implementation, decriminalization, and compromise cannabis bills would all be signed by next Friday, February 19th.

-That assumes the Senate compromise bill passed committee Monday and then voted on by both chambers on Thursday the 18th when the next legislative sessions are scheduled.
+That assumes the Senate compromise bill passes committee on Monday.
+Then both chambers of the legislature need to vote on them on Thursday the 18th.
+That is when the next legislative sessions are scheduled.

 However, Ruiz gave the caveat, “The timeframe dictates itself.
 The Latinx and Black Caucuses are working hard on it.
 We’ve been working around the clock.
 The folks getting in trouble… look like us.
 We’re being very thoughtful.”

-It became clear there is no deal yet, much less specifics for a Senate compromise cannabis bill despite a hearing scheduled for Monday.
+It became clear there is no deal yet, much less specifics for a Senate compromise cannabis bill.
+That’s despite a hearing scheduled for Monday making cannabis news.

-“I think the Senate is going to come up with a thoughtful piece of policy,” she said, conceding, “it’s difficult.”
+“I think the Senate is going to come up with a thoughtful piece of policy,” she said.
+“It’s difficult.”

 “How do we deal with the law and public safety and the juvenile?”
 Ruiz asked.
 She added she would not support a three-tier system that is most punitive for those under 18.